What is dysthymia?

 What causes dysthymia?

 There is no clear cause for this type of depression.
-Doctors think it’s a result of chemical imbalances in the brain.
+Mental health professionals think it’s a result of chemical imbalances in the brain.
 Many factors are thought to contribute to depression.
 These include environmental, psychological, biological, and genetic factors.
 Chronic stress and trauma have also been linked to this condition.

 Dysthymia seems to run in families, but no genes have yet been linked to it.